microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 The **target_engine** is passed to the prompt, along with **engine_specific_rules** to ensure that the SQL queries generated work on the target engine.

-If the query cache is enabled, the prompt is adjusted to instruct the LLM to look at the cached data first, before calling `get_entity_schema()`.
+**If the query cache is enabled, the prompt is adjusted to instruct the LLM to look at the cached data first, before calling `get_entity_schema()`.**

 #### get_entity_schema()

 This method is called by the Semantic Kernel framework automatically, when instructed to do so by the LLM, to search the AI Search instance with the given text.
 The LLM is able to pass the key terms from the user query, and retrieve a ranked list of the most suitable entities to answer the question.

 The search text passed is vectorised against the entity level **Description** columns.
 A hybrid Semantic Reranking search is applied against the **EntityName**, **Entity**, **Columns/Name** fields.

+#### run_ai_search_query()

+The vector based with query cache notebook uses the `run_ai_search_query()` method to fetch the most relevant previous query and injects it into the prompt.
+The use of Auto-Function Calling here is avoided to reduce the response time as the cache index will always be used first.

 ## Tips for good Text2SQL performance.